-Bose has been at the top of the active noise cancelling game for a while, but now there are competitors like Sony that are coming for their crown in over-ear cans.
-While you can’t go wrong with either the Bose QC35 or the Sony MDR-1000X, Bose still reigns king when it comes to noise cancelling earbuds.
+Bose has been at the top of the active noise canceling game for a while, but now there are competitors like Sony that are coming for their crown in over-ear cans.
+While you can’t go wrong with either the Bose QC35 or the Sony MDR-1000X, Bose still reigns king when it comes to noise canceling earbuds.
 Their latest ‘buds dubbed the QuietControl 30 are a wireless version of the QC20.
-These now come with a neckband and let you adjust the amount of noise cancelling, but are they among the best Bose headphones?
+These now come with a neckband and let you adjust the amount of noise canceling, but are they among the best Bose headphones?

 In the box you’ll get the headphones, a CD shaped hard-shell carrying case, two extra sizes of ear tips, a micro USB charging cable, and the warranty information and instruction booklet.